Aswan High Dam: The Great Nile River Project in Egypt

 Lake Nasser has many uses.
 It stores water for dry seasons and droughts.
 The water is also used to irrigate farmland.
 The lake helps produce electricity through hydroelectric power.
 It provides a lot of Egypt’s electricity.
 Lake Nasser is also good for fishing and tourism.
 Building the lake meant moving many people and saving important historic sites, like the Abu Simbel temples.

+The Impact of the Aswan High Dam on Nubian

 The Aswan High Dam had a big impact on Nubia.

-When Lake Nasser was created, much of the Nubian land was flooded.
+Nubia is an ancient region along the Nile in southern Egypt and northern Sudan.
+It has a rich culture and historic villages, When Lake Nasser was created, much of the Nubian land was flooded.
 Thousands of people had to leave their homes and move to new areas.

 The Egyptian government, with help from other countries, moved Nubians to new towns and villages.
 Important monuments, like the Abu Simbel temples, were also moved to higher ground.
 Even with these efforts, many Nubians lost their homes and way of life.
 They faced problems adjusting to new places.
 Still, keeping their cultural heritage and building modern facilities in the new towns helped reduce some of the dam’s effects.